MaxThakurCodes/MaxThakurCodes/README.md

 ## I'm a Developer, and Son!
 - I'm working on nothing much!
-- 2020 Goals: To finish CableChat.
+- 2021 Goals: To fully learn and understand how Assembly works!.
 - Fun Fact: I started coding when I was 8.

 ### Connect with me: